Last Updated on April 1, 2026

 Below are some of the observable differences between the MT4 and MT5

-1. While MT4 is basically designed for forex trading, with a strong focus on currency pairs (although it supports trading in a limited number of other financial instruments), MT5 has a wider coverage, support trading in forex commodities as well as other financial instruments.
+1. While MT4 is basically designed for forex trading, with a strong focus on currency pairs (although it supports trading in a limited number of other financial instruments), MT5 has a wider coverage, supporting trading in forex commodities as well as other financial instruments.

-3. Another difference between both platforms is that the MT4 platform supports 4 types of pending orders.
-These buy limit, sell limit, buy stop and sell stop.
+3. Another difference between the two platforms is that the MT4 platform supports 4 types of pending orders.
+These are buy limit, sell limit, buy stop, and sell stop.
 On the other hand, the MT5 platform supports 2 extra types of pending orders in addition to the ones supported by MT4.
 These are buy stop limit and sell stop limit.

 How MT4 & MT5 Copy Trading Work